georeri/dramaproducer/README.md

 - Install VSCode
 - Install python 3.8 or greater
 - Install node
-- Run ' make bootstrap '
+- Run ' make bootstrap ' to install and update dependencies
+- Get necessary values for .env from a team member
+- Before development, run ' make shell ' to get the pipenv running with env vars

 ## Contents